scorpiodiagrams/fdg/wiki/appendix_a.md

 #FootnoteRef(3) In Scheme every parenthesis is essential: you cannot add extra parentheses or remove any.
 #FootnoteRef(4) The logician Alonzo Church [5](references!bib_5) invented $\lambda$-notation to allow the specification of an anonymous function of a named parameter:
 $\boldsymbol{\lambda}x[\text{expression in } x]$.
 This is read, "That function of one argument that is obtained by substituting the argument for x in the indicated expression."
-#FootnoteRef(5) The definition of =square= given here is not the definition of =square in the Scmutils system.
-In Scmutils, =square= is extended for tuples to mean the sum of the squares of the components of the tuple.
+#FootnoteRef(5) The definition of #Code(square) given here is not the definition of =square in the Scmutils system.
+In Scmutils, #Code(square) is extended for tuples to mean the sum of the squares of the components of the tuple.
 However, for arguments that are not tuples the Scmutils square does multiply the argument by itself.
 #FootnoteRef(6) The examples are indented to help with readability.
 Scheme does not care about extra white space, so we may add as much as we please to make things easier to read.
 #FootnoteRef(7) These names are accidents of history.
 They stand for "Contents of the Address part of Register" and "Contents of the Decrement part of Register" of the IBM 704 computer, which was used for the first implementation of Lisp in the late 1950s.
 Scheme is a dialect of Lisp.
 #FootnoteRef(8)  Symbols may have any number of characters.
 A symbol may not contain whitespace or a delimiter character, such as parentheses, brackets, quotation marks, comma, or $\#$.